Vonage/vonage-dotnet-sdk/README.md

 [![](http://img.shields.io/nuget/v/Nexmo.Csharp.Client.svg?style=flat-square)](http://www.nuget.org/packages/Nexmo.Csharp.Client)

-You can use this C# client library to add [Nexmo's API](#api-coverage) to your application.
+You can use this C# client library to integrate [Nexmo's APIs](#api-coverage) to your application.
 To use this, you'll need a Nexmo account.
 Sign up [for free at nexmo.com][signup].

  * [Installation](#installation)